Classical Noise Inversion for Error-Propagatable Circuits with Minimal Overhead under General Gate-Dependent Noise: Abstract

 \section{Abstract}

-Quantum error mitigation is a critical technology for extracting reliable computations from noisy quantum processors, proving itself essential not only in the near term but also as a valuable supplement to fully fault-tolerant systems in the future.
-However, its practical implementation is hampered by two major challenges: the expansive cost of sampling from quantum circuits and the reliance on unrealistic assumptions, such as gate-independent noise.
-Here, we introduce Classical Noise Inversion (CNI), a framework that fundamentally bypasses these crucial limitations and is well-suited for various quantum applications.
-CNI effectively inverts the accumulated noise entirely during classical post-processing, thereby eliminating the need for costly quantum circuit sampling and remaining effective under the realistic condition of gate-dependent noise.
-Apart from CNI, we introduce noise compression, which groups noise components with equivalent effects on measurement outcomes, achieving the optimal overhead for error mitigation.
-We integrate CNI with the framework of shadow estimation to create a robust protocol for learning quantum properties under general noise.
-Our analysis and numerical simulations demonstrate that this approach substantially reduces statistical variance while providing unbiased estimates in practical situations where previous methods fail.
-By transforming a key quantum overhead into a manageable classical cost, CNI opens a promising pathway towards scalable and practical quantum applications.
+Quantum error mitigation (QEM) is critical for extracting reliable computations from noisy quantum processors, proving itself essential not only in the near term but also as a valuable supplement to fully fault-tolerant systems in the future.
+Despite the necessity, practical QEM deployment still confronts challenges, including the excessive cost of sampling quantum circuits and reliance on unrealistic assumptions such as gate-independent noise. {In this paper, we propose Classical Noise Inversion (CNI), which shifts the QEM from sampling diverse quantum circuits to repeated single-circuit measurement, a drastic cost reduction given that the former incurs far heavier time overhead than the latter on realistic quantum hardware.
+We target general noise models and establish critical conditions for their classical tractability, under which CNI remains effective.
+For noise models that violate the condition, we propose partial CNI, which mitigates the classically tractable factor of noise via CNI and mitigates the other part via probabilistic error cancellation tailored to gate-dependent noise. } To minimize the sampling overhead, we introduce noise compression, which groups noise components with equivalent effects on measurement outcomes, thereby attaining theoretically optimal error-mitigation overhead. {The proposed protocols are particularly efficient for error-propagatable circuits, including adaptive universal quantum computing represented by Clifford+T fault-tolerant circuits, and generalized measurement represented by classical shadows. } To demonstrate the practical merits of CNI, we integrate it with thrifty classical shadow, and use analysis and numerical simulations to show its advantages in both efficiency and accuracy over existing approaches.
+By shifting the dominant overhead of QEM from costly quantum sampling to lightweight classical post-processing while achieving theoretically minimal overhead, this work substantially elevates the practical usability of noisy quantum devices.